rails/rails/actioncable/README.md

 ## Dependencies

 Action Cable provides a subscription adapter interface to process its pubsub internals.
-By default, asynchronous, inline, PostgreSQL, evented Redis, and non-evented Redis adapters are included.
+By default, asynchronous, inline, PostgreSQL, and Redis adapters are included.
 The default adapter in new Rails applications is the asynchronous (`async`) adapter.
 To create your own adapter, you can look at `ActionCable::SubscriptionAdapter::Base` for all methods that must be implemented, and any of the adapters included within Action Cable as example implementations.

 The Ruby side of things is built on top of [websocket-driver](https://github.com/faye/websocket-driver-ruby), [nio4r](https://github.com/celluloid/nio4r), and [concurrent-ruby](https://github.com/ruby-concurrency/concurrent-ruby).